Enfamil and Necrotizing Enterocolitis: Evaluating the Evidence

 Frequently Asked Questions

-Necrotizing enterocolitis is a serious gastrointestinal disease primarily affecting premature infants, characterized by inflammation and necrosis of the intestinal tissue.
-Symptoms include abdominal distension, feeding intolerance, bloody stools, and systemic signs such as lethargy and temperature instability.
-Diagnosis is often confirmed by radiographic findings like pneumatosis intestinalis.
-The condition can progress rapidly to bowel perforation, peritonitis, sepsis, and death.
+Necrotizing enterocolitis is a serious gastrointestinal disease primarily affecting preterm infants, characterized by inflammation and necrosis of the intestinal tissue.
+Clinical presentation includes abdominal distension, feeding intolerance, bloody stools, and systemic signs such as lethargy or temperature instability.
+Diagnosis is often confirmed by radiographic findings, such as pneumatosis intestinalis, or by surgical findings.

-Clinical trials have shown that formula feeding, particularly with cow milk-based products like Enfamil, is associated with a higher incidence of NEC compared to human milk feeding.
-For example, one study found a 15.4% NEC incidence in formula-fortified infants versus 3.6% in exclusive human milk-fed infants (https://pubmed.ncbi.nlm.nih.gov/36528055/).
+Clinical studies indicate that cow milk-based fortifiers and formulas, including those similar to Enfamil, are associated with an increased risk of NEC compared to human milk-based alternatives.
+For example, one study found a higher incidence of NEC in infants receiving formula-based fortification (15.4% vs 3.6%) (https://pubmed.ncbi.nlm.nih.gov/36528055/).
 Another study reported a relative risk of 4.2 for NEC with cow milk-derived fortifier (https://pubmed.ncbi.nlm.nih.gov/32239968/).
-However, the FDA FAERS database does not explicitly list NEC among top adverse events for Enfamil, though gastrointestinal symptoms are reported.

 Does submitting information create an attorney-client relationship?